 •

-Year Company 1976 Compan y Headquarters: Colton
+Year Company 1976 Compan / Headquarters: Colton

 Founded:

 Facility Locations s Outside CA Hawaii

 Total Number of Faailitu la antinua in 2

 Total Number of California racility lo cations in

-Facility location(s) Colton, San Bernardino County
+Facility location( s) Colton, San Bernardino County

 Sacramento, Sacramento County

 ·

 Facility Location (s) where training Colton, San Bernardino County

 will occur: Sacramento, Sacramento County

-Nature of Busine ss: A-Z Bus Sales Inc. (A-Z) is a transportation sales dealer/distributor and provides financing for both new and pre-owned buses and vans.
+Nature of Business: A-Z Bus Sales Inc. (A-Z) is a transportation sales dealer/distributor and provides financing for both new and pre-owned buses and vans.
 The employee-owned company also provides service, body, and paint for commercial and transit buses.

 Customer Base: School districts, municipalities, mass transit, and retirement homes

-Business / Industry Needs / Changes products and receive School bus to its of School bus to its of The first zero embuses came to Calive Many school district low emissions to zero.
-The Company is exbuses; however, we skills to service them of Electric buses have service buses and receive service buses have service buses and service buses have service buses and service buses have service buses and service buses are service buses. dissions electric-powered school fornia in fall 2018. ets in California are moving from ero emission. periencing high demand for these workers do not have necessary Training Plan: Need for Training: the necessary elect Service Technician e skills needed to repair and Training courses listed in the Menu C the following Types of Training: Class/lab B-Learr MS Pre ning CBT e following training method(s) unde • 10 Business Skills HazMat Continuous Improvement Commercial Skills I IUZIVIAL Certified Safety Training ☐ OSHA 10/30 ☐ HAZWOPER ☑ Hazardous Materials (H łAZMAT) Productive Laboratory Justification: inee The PL instructor must be dedicated to training, at a ratio of 1:3.
+Business / Industry Needs / Changes products and receive School bus to its of School bus to its of The first zero embuses came to Calive Many school district low emissions to zero The Company is exbuses; however, we skills to service them Due to a lack of quantification. dissions electric-powered school fornia in fall 2018. ets in California are moving from ero emission. periencing high demand for these workers do not have necessary Training Plan: Need for Training: the necessary elect Service Technician e skills needed to repair and Training courses listed in the Menu C the following Types of Training: Class/lab B-Learr MS Pre ning CBT e following training method(s) unde • 10 Business Skills HazMat Continuous Improvement Commercial Skills I IUZIVIAL Certified Safety Training ☐ OSHA 10/30 ☐ HAZWOPER ☑ Hazardous Materials (H łAZMAT) Productive Laboratory Justification: inee The PL instructor must be dedicated to training, at a ratio of 1:3.
 Production and/or product ion processes require a team of 3 workers.